444B/Amit4Linux/README.md

 The other sections (Networking, Cloud computing, Cyber and Corporate) will be used as additional material and time permitting, we will discuss as well.

-Please notify me of any spelling errors made in this repo and contact me if anything is not clear / needs clarification.
+Please notify me of any spelling errors made in this repo and contact me if anything is not clear and needs clarification.